-What is Pro Forma Income Statement?
+What Is A Pro Forma Income Statement?

-Pro Forma Income Statement (also known as pro forma profit and loss) means how the adjusted income statement will look like when certain assumptions like non-recurring items, restructuring costs etc were excluded or if a loss-making unit is discontinued.
+Pro Forma Income Statement (also known as pro forma profit and loss) means how the adjusted income statement will look when certain assumptions, like non-recurring items, restructuring costs, etc., are excluded or if a loss-making unit is discontinued.

-Two types of Pro Forma Income Statement
+Pro Forma Income Statement Explained

 #1 – Pro Forma of Historical Profit and Loss Statement